deanturpin/hosts-file-to-network-topology/readme.md

 10.10.10.2 two
 ```

-Output file type defaults to SVG but can be passed as a parameter.
+Output file type defaults to SVG but can be passed in as a parameter.
 ```bash
 ./hosts2topology png < hosts > topology.png
 ```